Former soccer leaders Blatter, Platini return to court for new fraud trial over $2M FIFA payment

-“I am hopeful,” ex-FIFA president Blatter, appearing frail one week before his 89th birthday, told reporters in German as he walked slowly down a flight of stairs toward the court house, reaching for the handrail to steady himself before wishing everyone a good day.

-He arrived 10 minutes after his co-defendant Platini, the former UEFA president and FIFA vice president.
+MUTTENZ, Switzerland (AP) — Former FIFA president Sepp Blatter distanced himself from corruption in soccer when he went on trial Monday for the second time alongside his one-time protege Michel Platini.

-Blatter and Platini are facing a second trial nearly three years after they were acquitted by three federal judges.
-The charges relate to a Blatter-approved FIFA payment of 2 million Swiss francs (now $2.21 million) to Platini.
+Blatter and Platini returned to a federal court room nearly three years after they were acquitted at a first trial on charges of fraud, forgery and misappropriation of FIFA money.
+Swiss federal prosecutors appealed against those verdicts from July 2022.

+Blatter approved a FIFA payment of 2 million Swiss francs (now $2.21 million) to Platini in 2011 for working as a presidential advisor a decade earlier.

+“When you talk about falsehoods, lies and deceptions, that is not me,” the 88-year-old Blatter said in German to three judges hearing the case.
+“That didn’t exist in my whole life.”

+Blatter and Platini deny wrongdoing in a case now in its 10th year.
+They have consistently claimed at five different judicial bodies — twice at FIFA, then the Court of Arbitration for Sport and now two federal criminal courts — that they had a verbal “gentleman's agreement” to one day settle the unpaid salary.

 When federal prosecutors published their initial indictment in November 2021, they said the payment "damaged FIFA's assets and unlawfully enriched Platini."

-The acquittal came nearly seven years after the investigation was first revealed and removed them from office as leaders of FIFA and UEFA.
-It also ended Platini’s campaign to succeed Blatter as FIFA president.
+The acquittal came nearly seven years after the investigation was opened and removed them as leaders of FIFA and UEFA.
+It also ended Platini’s campaign as the favored candidate to succeed Blatter, his former mentor in soccer politics, as FIFA president.

-Blatter and Platini are back in court more than 14 years after the payment was made and 9 1/2 years after Swiss federal investigators formally opened their case.
+“I am hopeful,” Blatter told reporters in German approaching the courthouse appearing frail one week before his 89th birthday.

+Blatter arrived at court 10 minutes after his co-defendant Platini, the former UEFA president and FIFA vice president.
+Platini did not speak with reporters.

+Platini worked to help Blatter get elected in 1998 and then agreed to be a presidential advisor on an annual salary of 300,000 Swiss francs (now $332,000) through 2002.
+They claim there was a verbal deal to later get the balance of 1 million Swiss francs for each year that FIFA could not pay at the time.

+The payment was finally made in February 2011 and FIFA's then-finance director Markus Kattner was due to testify Monday.

-Details of the payment emerged in fallout from the corruption crisis that hit FIFA in May 2015.
+Details of the payment emerged in the crisis that hit FIFA in May 2015.
 U.S. federal investigators unsealed a sweeping investigation of international soccer officials.
 Swiss authorities made early-morning arrests at hotels in Zurich before seizing FIFA financial and business records.

+In 2015, Swiss federal prosecutors already were handling a criminal complaint filed by FIFA about possible financial wrongdoing linked to votes in December 2010 that picked Russia and Qatar as future World Cup hosts.

 Blatter and Platini were acquitted in July 2022 after an 11-day trial at Switzerland's federal criminal court in Bellinzona.